Why do it at all?

 Will I need a support driver?

 If you know someone willing to be a support driver then lucky you!
 Most people do the ride without one; of course it means having to carry all your clothes and equipment with you but there are bigger bragging rights at having done that!
-Having a family member or friend acting as a support driver can give you peace of mind though if you're worried about ever being stranded in the middle of nowhere with a broken bike, and a support car also means you can be much more flexible when booking accommodation as you can drive miles off-route to get there.
+Having a family member or friend acting as a support driver can give you peace of mind though if you're worried about ever being stranded in the middle of nowhere with a broken bike, and a support car also means you can be much more flexible when booking accommodation as you can drive miles off-route (and back again the next morning) to reach your hotel.

 The other benefit of a support vehicle is the flexibility it gives you in cycling more or fewer miles each day than planned, depending on how you're feeling.
 On several days I got to my accommodation earlier than expected and wished I'd been able to carry on but with some means of returning back to where I was staying; had I had a support car I could have done that.